joomlatools/joomlatools-server/README.md

 Then go to http://localhost and you should see the `Hello World!` greeting.

-_Note_: Make sure you are not running any other application on port 80, if you are you need to turn of off first.
+_Note_: Make sure you are not running any other application on port 80, if you are turn them off first.

 ### Using Gitpod IDE